 Schools in Austin

-Austin is a great place for families to live and grow their children.
-There are many public, charter, private, and home schools that can meet the needs of any family.
-The highly-acclaimed school districts and education in the area are also one of the reasons why families are moving to Austin.
+Austin is a great place for families to live and raise their children.
+Many public, charter, private, and home schools can meet the needs of any family.
+The highly acclaimed school districts and education in the area are also one of the reasons why families are moving to Austin.

 Driving and Transportation